kForth/Creatbot-Marlin/README.md

 ## CreatBot v5.6

-This is source code for the firmware running on the some (all?)
-CreatBot printers, it is based on Marlin v1.1.6.
-The unmodified source code can be found on the Creatbot-v5.6 branch, see the Creatbot-v5.6-Modified branch for the version I'm currently using.
+This is source code for the firmware running on some (all?)
+CreatBot 3D printers, it seems to be based on Marlin v1.1.6.
+The unmodified source code can be found on the Creatbot-v5.6 branch, an improved version can be found on the Creatbot-v5.6-Modified branch.

 The F430 I use was shipped with v5.5 firware and this v5.6 seems mostly compatible, the only issue is that manual jogging from the LCD does not work.

 I have no affiliation with CreatBot or any related companies, I just use an F430 at work.
-This source code was provided to me upon request.
+This source code was provided to me upon request and I cannot gaurantee it will work with your printer.

 ## Marlin 1.1
 <img align="right" src="../../raw/1.1.x/buildroot/share/pixmaps/logo/marlin-250.png" />